ItaiAxelrad/open-spec/docs/specifications/5_Process Equipment/42_Process Heating, Cooling, and Drying/422000 Process Cooling Equipment.md

    1. Mechanically compact bedding and backfill to prevent settlement.
 The initial compacted lift to not exceed 24" compacted to 95% density per Modified Proctor Test (ASTM D-1557).
 Subsequent lifts under pavements, curbs, walks and structures are not to exceed 12" and be compacted to 95% density per Modified Proctor Test.
 In all other areas where construction above the excavation is not anticipated within 2 years, mechanically compact backfill in lifts not exceeding 24" to 90% density per Modified Proctor Test.
 Route the equipment over each lift of the material so that the compaction equipment contacts all areas of the surface of the lift.
    1. Do not leave more than 100 feet of trench open without backfill above the bedding at any time.
 Backfill all trenches completely, or provide safety barrier fencing at the end of each work day.
    1. Completely restore the surface of all disturbed areas to a like condition of the surface prior to the work.
 Level off all waste disposal areas and clean up all areas used for the storage of materials or the temporary deposit of excavated earth.
 Remove all surplus material, tools and equipment.
-1. HDPE JOINING METHODS**
-   1. SADDLE FUSION:
+1. HDPE JOINING METHODS*   1.
+SADDLE FUSION:
       1. Saddle fusion shall be done in accordance with ASTM F 2620 or TR-41 or the fitting manufacturer’s recommendations and PPI TR-41.
 Saddle fusion joints shall be made by qualified fusion technicians.
 Qualification of the fusion technician shall be demonstrated by evidence of fusion training within the past year on the equipment to be utilized on this project.
 [Saddle fusion is used to fuse branch saddles, tapping tees, and other HDPE constructs onto the wall of the main pipe] (ASTM F905).
    1. SOCKET FUSION:
       1. Molded socket fusion fittings are only to be used for joining of HDPE pipe from 1/2 inch to 2” in size.
 Socket fusion shall be done in accordance with ASTM F 2620 or the fitting manufacturer’s recommendations.
 Socket fusion is the process of fusing pipe to pipe, or pipe to fitting by the use of a male and female end that are heated simultaneously, and pressed together so the outside wall of the male end is fused to the inside wall of the female end.
 Qualification of the fusion technician shall be demonstrated by evidence of socket fusion training within the past year on the equipment to be utilized on this project.
 [Socket fusion is not widely used, and the specifier may decide to prohibit its use ]